- Research area

 The holder of the studentship will work within a research team that facilitates and encourages interaction with established researchers and a wide postgraduate cohort within the Department of Engineering at Durham.
 The project will provide an in-house specialist training on mathematical modelling and fluid mechanics and externally lead training on Matlab, C programming and numerical methods, all of which represent an attractive and widely transferable skill set.
 Mathematical modelling with application to an offshore wind energy project such as the one proposed, offers an exciting and extensive research training opportunity wherever the career aspirations of the successful applicant might lie; whether that’s engineering in general, the energy sector, consulting or finance.

-If you have received a First-class Honours degree or a 2:1 Honours degree and a Masters (or the international equivalents) in Engineering (Mechanical, Aeronautical, Wind, Renewables), Mathematics, Physics, Computer science and related subjects, such as Oceanography we would like to hear from you.
+This PhD research project is suitable for applicants with a background in Engineering (Mechanical, Aeronautical, Wind, Renewables), Mathematics, Physics, Computer science and related subjects, such as Oceanography.
+If you have received a First-class Honours degree OR a 2:1 Honours degree and a Masters OR a Distinction in a Masters Degree, with any Undergraduate Degree, in one of the above subjects, (or the international equivalents,) we would like to hear from you.
 Experience of one or more of the following topics would be advantageous: fluid mechanics, mathematical modelling, numerical methods, computer programming, high-performance computing, CFD.

 If your first language is not English, or you require Tier 4 student visa to study, you will be required to provide evidence of your English language proficiency level that meets the requirements of the Aura CDT’s academic partners.
 This course requires academic IELTS 7.0 overall, with no less than 6.0 in each skill.